The Recovery Stack for Serious Athletes: 72-Hour Window

 Not all athletes respond identically to the stack.
 Training age, genetics, nutrition status, sleep quality, and stress load all influence recovery speed.
 Dr. Chaudhari and the team at Wellness Elite Fitness in Friendswood offer a complimentary 30-minute consultation to assess your training history, current soreness patterns, and recovery markers—then build a custom 72-hour protocol.

-The recovery stack is research-backed and physician-advised.
+The recovery stack is research-backed and evidence-based.
 But it only works if you commit to the protocol.
-Book a consultation with Dr. Swet Chaudhari, MD, our Chief Medical Officer, or Dana Kantara, Cellular Health Expert, to design your personalized 72-hour recovery plan.
+Book a consultation with Dr. Swet Chaudhari, MD, our Medical Director of Elite Aesthetic MD, or Dana Kantara, Cellular Health Expert, to design your personalized 72-hour recovery plan.

 Location: Wellness Elite Fitness · 104 Whispering Pines Ave, Friendswood, TX 77546 | Phone: (832) 481-2922 | Hours: Mon–Fri 6AM–9PM, Sat 7AM–7PM, Sun 9AM–5PM

 Last updated: April 2026.
-Dr. Swet Chaudhari, MD, is Double Board-Certified and Chief Medical Officer at Wellness Elite Fitness.
+Dr. Swet Chaudhari, MD, is Double Board-Certified and Medical Director of Elite Aesthetic MD.
 This article is educational and not medical advice.
 Consult your physician before starting any new recovery protocol, especially if you have underlying health conditions.

 Start with a complimentary consult.